bahrus/nomodule/README.md

 ## Purpose

-ES6 modules are a great leap forward over the legacy JavaScript browser support.
+ES6 modules are a great leap forward over the legacy JavaScript browsers support.
 But there are two gaps where legacy JavaScript provided some advantages.

 ### Referencing outside the script tag.